Silent Parade: Subsequent silent marches

 After the Silent Parade, James Johnson sent letters to all NAACP branches, suggesting that they organize similar marches.
 Three months after the Silent Parade, a smaller version of the march – with 1,800 African Americans – took place in Providence, Rhode Island, in October 1917.
 (Note: The identity of the organizers of the Rhode Island march is unknown.)
-(Note: The Bureau of Investigation (BI, predecessor of the FBI) felt that African American anger following the East St. Louis massacre might lead them to collaborate with Germany during WWI.
-The BI investigated the Rhode Island march for possible German influence, but found nothing.
-The BI also investigated The Crisis and other African American endeavors.)
+(Note: The Bureau of Investigation (BOI, predecessor of the FBI) felt that African American anger following the East St. Louis massacre might lead them to collaborate with Germany during WWI.
+The BOI investigated the Rhode Island march for possible German influence, but found nothing.
+The BOI also investigated The Crisis and other African American endeavors.)
 After the Dyer Anti-Lynching Bill was introduced in Congress, two silent marches were organized by African Americans to show support, including one on June 14, 1922, in Washington, where about 5,000 people marched in front of the White House and the Capitol holding signs supporting the anti-lynching legislation.
 In the same month, female members of the NAACP in Newark, New Jersey, organized a similar silent parade.

 During WWII, the African American advocacy group March on Washington Movement organized a march in Washington – modeled on the Silent Parade – protesting the execution of Odell Waller and segregation in the armed forces.
-Seventy-two years after the Silent Parade, another NAACP-sponsored silent march took place in Washington D.C. on August 26, 1989, to protest recent Supreme Court decisions which restricted affirmative action programs.
-The U.S. Park Service estimated over 35,000 people participated.
-After two African American transexual women were killed in 2020, a protest was organized in Brooklyn, drawing thousands of attendees; organizers used the Silent Parade as inspiration, and asked protesters to wear white and remain silent for the initial part of the demonstration.
+Seventy-two years after the Silent Parade, another NAACP-sponsored silent march took place in Washington, D.C. on August 26, 1989, to protest recent Supreme Court decisions which restricted affirmative action programs.
+The U.S. Park Service estimated that more than 35,000 people participated.
+After two African American transgender women were killed in 2020, a protest was organized in Brooklyn, drawing thousands of attendees; organizers used the Silent Parade as inspiration, and asked protesters to wear white and remain silent for the initial part of the demonstration.